brews/baysplinepy/README.rst

-A Python implimentation of BAYSPLINE.
+A Python implementation of BAYSPLINE.